PFT Associate Biographies

 Hayley Bond (Wayfield)

 For over ten years, Hayley has relished creating the ever evolving classroom that inspires a love of learning.
-Having completed her training through the Graduate Teacher Training Programme, she is now proud to be a School Direct Mentor, investing in and helping others to be the best they can be.
-Hayley is passionate about lifelong learning and is very excited about collaborating with a colleague to lead Maths across all schools in the Primary First Trust.
+Having completed her training through the Graduate Teacher Training Programme, she is now proud to be a School Direct and Teacher First Mentor, investing in and helping others to be the best they can be.

 Liz Boucher (Westcourt)